Back to Inside Track Blog

 Being physically active is defined as any movement of the body that uses your muscles and requires energy expenditure.
 Essentially, this includes any motion you do throughout the day, such as walking up the stairs or even cleaning the house!

-Many people find that daily exercise helps them maintain positive mental health, either on its own or combined with other treatments such as meditation.
+Many people find that daily exercise helps them maintain positive mental health, either on its own or combined with other approaches such as meditation.

 What is mental well-being?

-Mental well-being can be a combination of many things, including how we feel — such as our emotions and how we function — our relationships with others and our personal control over our lives.
+Mental well-being can be a combination of many things, including how we feel, such as our emotions and how we function, our relationships with others and our personal sense of control over our lives.

 Good mental well-being doesn’t mean a person is always happy or unaffected by what’s happening to or around them.
-However, poor mental well-being can make it even more challenging to cope with what’s happening in daily life.
+However, poor mental well-being can make it even more challenging to cope with the demands of daily life.

 How can physical activity have an impact on mental well-being?